ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 participate in any of the three mechanisms.

-HTTPS Clients are afforded the greatest chance of detecting an attack when they either participate in STH Pollination with Proof Fetching or have a Trusted Auditor relationship.
-Participating in SCT Feedback enables a HTTPS Client to assist in detecting the exact target of an attack, although they do not gain any direct benefit from it.
+HTTPS Clients are afforded the greatest chance of detecting an attack when they either participate in both SCT Feedback and STH Pollination with Proof Fetching or if they have a Trusted Auditor relationship.
+(Participating in SCT Feedback is required to prevent a malicious log from refusing to ever resolve a SCT to a STH, as put forward in {#activly-malicious-log}).
+Additionally, participating in SCT Feedback enables a HTTPS Client to assist in detecting the exact target of an attack.

-HTTPS Servers that omit SCT Feedback may never learn about targeted attacks against them, even if the attack occurred and the log distrusted.
-They do gain some herd immunity, enabling them to detect attacks, through their clients participating in STH Pollination or a Trusted Auditor Relationship.
+HTTPS Servers that omit SCT Feedback enable malicious logs to carry out attacks without risk of detection.
+If these servers are targeted specifically, even if the attack is detected, without SCT Feedback they may never learn that they were specifically targeted.
+HTTPS servers without SCT Feedback do gain some measure of herd immunity, but only because their clients participate in STH Pollination (with Proof Fetching) or have a Trusted Auditor Relationship.

-When HTTPS Servers omit SCT feedback, it allow a portion of their users to be attacked without detection; the vulnerable users are those who do not participate in STH Pollination with Proof Fetching and that not have a Trusted Auditor relationship.
+When HTTPS Servers omit SCT feedback, it allows their users to be attacked without detection by a malicious log; the vulnerable users are those who do not have a Trusted Auditor relationship.

 # Security considerations

+## Attacks by actively malicious logs {#activly-malicious-log}

+One of the most powerful attacks possible in the CT ecosystem is a trusted log that has actively decided to be malicious.
+It can carry out an attack in two ways:

+In the first attack, the log can present a split view of the log for all time.
+The only way to detect this attack is to resolve each view of the log to the two most recent STHs and then force the log to present a consistency proof.
+(Which it cannot.)
+This attack can be detected by Auditors or Monitors participating in STH Pollination, as long as they are explicitly build to handle the situation of a log continuously presenting a split view.

+In the second attack, the log can sign a SCT, and refuse to ever include it in the tree.
+(Alternately, it can include it in a branch of the tree and issue a STH, but then abandon that branch.)
+Whenever someone requests an inclusion proof for that SCT (or a consistency proof from that STH), the log would respond with an error, and a client may simply regard the response as a transient error.
+This attack can be detected using SCT Feedback, or an Auditor of Last Resort, as presented in {#blocking-policy-response}.

 ## Censorship/Blocking considerations